yuryalencar/challenge/README.md

 ### How To Use

 Below is a list of requests and your respective result.
-If service not is available  you receive a [Request Timeout Response](#request-timeout-response)
+If service not is available  you receive a [Request Timeout Response](#request-timeout-response).
+(Ps.: All examples use GET method).

 |         Request Example | Result                                                                        |
 | ----------------------: | ----------------------------------------------------------------------------- |